azhaider/ArabicOCR/README.md

 # Arabic OCR

-An iOS app that scans printed Arabic documents, extracts the text, and returns an English translation.
+An iOS app that scans printed Arabic documents, extracts the text, and returns an English translation powered by Claude API in the backend.

 ![App preview](arabic-ocr-thumbnails.png)